Trade Forex Trading

 Strategy

-- Wait for the price pull back
+1. Wait for the price pull back

-- Open a buy position
+2. Open a buy position

 As a trader even before opening a position, you want to wait for a pull back, but how does a pull back look like - The price retracement is illustrated and shown below.

-Example Trades Using This Trading Strategy
+Example Trade Positions Using This Trading Strategy

 Where to Take Profit

 On the example below - there are a few open orders that are already in profit.
 These orders are illustrated below.
-Most traders would want to keep their trades open and scheme more profits from the market and they might be right - the market may still have more room to go up - but also it is very important for a trader to know when to take profit and you don't take profit once the market begins to retrace, no - you take profit when the market is headed way up such as shown below.
+Many traders would want to keep their trades open and scheme more profits from the market and they might be right - the market may still have more room to go up - but also it is very important for a trader to know when to take profit and you don't take profit once the market begins to retrace, no - you take-profit when the market is headed way up such as shown below.

 Trades Closed - Take-Profit executed and profits booked

 It is best to wait out the retracements and open buy trades after these pullbacks.
 Remember stock indices keep moving up because these indices track the best shares from the world leading economies.
-Hence, because people in these top world economies have money to invest and they keep buying the stocks - with the most preferred stocks being these top stock tracked by these indices.
-This fact that the stocks tracked by these indices are the most sought after stock and most traded and most profitable, meaning that their value is likely to keep going up means that the indices that track these stocks are also likely to keep going up and up and maintain this upward trend.
+Hence, because individuals in these top world economies have money to invest and they keep buying the stocks - with the most preferred stocks/shares being these top stock tracked by these indices.
+This fact that the stocks tracked by these indices are the most sought after stock and most traded and most profitable, meaning that their value is likely to keep going upward means that the indices that track these stocks are also likely to keep going up and up and maintain this upward trend.

 Strategy 2: Diversify the Index in Your Portfolio